-Eighteen years have passed, and even though it has not been easy, I realize I have been given the greatest gift – a teacher.
+Twenty-three years have passed, and even though it has not been easy, I realize I have been given the greatest gift – a teacher.
 Ryan has taught me so much – often without saying a word.
 He has shown me the depth of my strength and forced me to exhibit courage I did not know I possessed.

 Most importantly, he has granted me the freedom to choose hope over despair.
 Ryan was patient with me as I learned the best ways to support him; as I learned to be the mother that he needed.
 Over time, he taught me to pause in the difficult moments and choose a hopeful outcome.
 These choices of hope have enabled me to accept our circumstances and for us to grow stronger each day.

 Ryan is surpassing some of the milestones I once only hoped that he would.
 By watching him, I have learned the true meaning of perseverance.
 Because of him, I am determined to help other children living with disabilities have access to opportunities that allow them to reach their fullest potential.